RdlP/MonitorizeWebChanges/README.md

 MonitorizeWebChanges
 ====================

-Script that I used to monitorize changes in a Website
+Script that I used to monitorize changes in a specific Website